Hurricane Harvey: Recovery and Rebuilding

 On this Page

 Updated: August 20, 2019

 Licensed Mold Assessment and Remediation Companies

 Assessment Requirements Waived.
-The requirement that a mold remediation project have an assessment is waived for the duration of the governor’s disaster declaration (PDF) (extended on December 4, 2018).
+The requirement that a mold remediation project have an assessment is waived for the duration of the governor’s disaster declaration (extended on August 5, 2019).
 This waiver applies to in-state licensed mold remediators and out-of-state mold remediators for the duration of the declaration.